 I have heard a lot of speculation about the utter demise of spontaneous evangelistic conversations such as verbalizing the Gospel to strangers.
 I understand the observations of these prognosticators but I disagree with them.
 It’s true that people are more isolated than ever as they burrow more and more deeply into their self-made digital worlds, but there’s another side to this digital coin.

-It’s also true that an emotional vacuum is created when people cut themselves off from significant people contact and a greater openness is created for connections with others – yes, even strangers.
+It’s also true that an emotional vacuum is created when people cut themselves off from significant people.
+Contact and greater openness are created for connections with others – yes, even strangers.
 As people around you venture further into their digital rabbit holes at the same time they grow increasingly open to people contact.
 Here’s what I think: people are lonelier now than they were just a few years ago before the digital world made the advances it has.
 They are now open to conversations with strangers as they once were.
 A familiar cycle has been created.